coffebar/neovim-project/README.md

     },
   },
   -- Picker to use for project selection
-  -- Options: "builtin", "telescope", "fzf-lua"
+  -- Options: telescope", "fzf-lua"
-  -- Default to builtin if not specified or if the specified picker is not available picker = {
+  -- Default to builtin select ui if not specified or if the specified picker is not available picker = {
-    type = "builtin", -- or "fzf-lua", "telescope" opts = {
+    type = "telescope", -- or "fzf-lua"
+    opts = {
       -- picker-specific options
     },